robingram/commercejs-list-products-react/README.md

 npx create-react-app react-list-products
 cd react-list-products
 ```
-This creates an application called `react-list-products` and changes directory so that we are at the root of the project.
+This creates an application called `react-list-products` and changes the directory so that we are at the root of the project.

-Next add bootstrap.
+Next, add bootstrap.

 ```
 yarn add bootstrap